baylonp/Tyre-Anomaly-Detection/README.md

 The actual code added to the final model is: `layers.Dropout(0.2)` where 0.2 meaning that it drops out 20% of the ouput units randomly from the applied layer

 Data augmentation on the other hand is useful when there is a small number of training examples.
-Wha it does is genratin gaddition picture by taking the original one and flipping, zooming and rotating them.
+Wha it does is generating additional pictures by taking the original ones and flipping, zooming and rotating them.
 This helps expose the model to more aspects of the data and generalize better.

 It will be implemented by using `tf.keras.layers.RandomFlip()`, `tf.keras.layers.RandomRotation()` and `tf.keras.layers.RandomZoom()`.
 Code will look like this: